180107264/proje2.0/README.md

 # Phishing
-Problem : In the 21st century during quarantine phishing site attacks became very popular\
+<b> Problem <b> : In the 21st century during quarantine phishing site attacks became very popular
 Example of phishing site attack
 ![alt text](photo.jpeg "Title")
-Solution : Make site forum where users will be write and share information about phishing sites and attacks\
+<b> Solution <b>: Make site forum where users will be write and share information about phishing sites and attacks\
-Type of user-interface : Web
+<b> Type of user-interface <b> : Web

-Questions:
+## Questions:

 1.What is phishing?

 2.Why do I need this site?